The coronavirus (COVID-19) hit our country a few weeks ago and like most of you, I have been watching our world change right before our eyes.

 4. Stop hoarding toilet paper!

 Soap, hand sanitizer, wipes, Lysol, toilet paper!
-As soon as news of the virus hit, people went out and bought them all up by the dozens.
+As soon as news of the coronavirus (covid-19) hit, people went out and bought them all up by the dozens.
 When they do that, it leaves little to nothing for others who actually need it, and if you’re hoarding supplies while others have none, it actually hurts you in the long run.

 If you happen to have excess supplies on hand right now that are in short supply, do your part by donating it to children’s home or charities that distribute to those in need.
 Trust me, no one is going to benefit from the cases of toilet paper sitting in your bathroom cupboard, not even you.